CyberKittenAttackSquad/writeups/jcc2016/re/labyrinth/readme.md

 # labyrinth

 Labyrinth was a 300 point re challenge.
-This challenge is broken down into four stages.
-The binary starts up a bind tcp fork server on port 9999.
+The binary starts up a bind tcp fork server on port 9999, and the player must solve four consecutive stages to retrieve a zip file, and then decrypt the zip file.
 Connecting to the server, we're presented with the following prompt:

 ```
 Welcome to the Labyrinth.
 If you can navigate the deadly maze and answer the Guardian's riddles you will find the knowledge you seek...